Smudge72/home-lab-infrastructure/Network-Design/Network-Design.md

 - Firewall used for all inter-VLAN routing to enforce security policies
 - Dedicated management VLAN for infrastructure devices
 - ISP router operates in upstream/bridge mode; all routing handled by OPNSense

+## Design Decisions

+- Firewall used as central routing point to maintain visibility and control
+- VLAN segmentation implemented to reduce risk of lateral movement
+- Separate client and server networks to enforce access control